FirmaChain/firma-cw-craft-tool/README.md

-# firma-craft
+# firma-cw-craft-tool

 ![firma-craft-title](https://github.com/user-attachments/assets/4f437b58-d129-47bd-83d5-f2ddf447f2d6)

 <br/>

 ## Project Overview
-Firma Craft is a desktop application designed to help manage tokens based on the CW20 and CW721 standards, allowing users to easily issue their own tokens and NFTs.
+Firma CW craft tool is a desktop application designed to help manage tokens based on the CW20 and CW721 standards, allowing users to easily issue their own tokens and NFTs.
 With an intuitive interface, it allows users to create and manage tokens and NFTs without a deep understanding of complex blockchain technology.

 <br/>